QuantumBeers/Project-X/README.md

 ## 🧩 Roadmap
 - 🔄 **Scene-to-scene linking** via `Related` metadata
-- 🧠 **Concept lineage tracing** (parent → child)
+- 🧠 **Concept lineage tracing** (parent → child relationships)
 - 🖼️ Live **thumbnail previews** + metadata panel
-- ⚙️ **Auto-generated** `index.json` from the `/static` directory
+- ⚙️ **Auto-generated** `index.json` from `/static` contents
-- 🪐 **Stack-aware loaders** (compose particle → orbital → macro sims)
+- 🪐 **Stack-aware loaders** (compose particle → orbital → macro simulations)
+- 🌍 **qCDN support**: Load textures from GitHub-hosted paths intelligently

 ---

 ## 🤝 Contributing

-Contributions are welcome!
-Ideas that help the kernel grow in clarity, capability, or creative range are appreciated.
+Contributions welcome.
+If you get the vision, you’re already on the team.

-*Low-lift starting points:*
+*Good entry points:*

-1. Add a new THREE.js scene (just drop an `indexv*.html` + update `index.json`).
+1. Add a new THREE.js scene (just drop `indexv*.html` and update `index.json`)
-2. Improve the Scene Explorer UI (filters, search, thumbnails).
+2. Improve the Scene Explorer UI (filters, tags, sorting)
-3. Extend `run_js.py` to watch files and trigger live reloads.
+3. Extend `run_js.py` for live reload or hot-mounting assets
-4. Enhance the CANP resolver (e.g., validation, TypeScript typings).
+4. Refactor the CANP resolver to support GitHub CDN fallback logic

-Please open an issue first to discuss your idea.
+Let’s grow DUST as a **relational playground for emergence**.

 ---

 ## 🧑‍💻 Author

-**Callum Maystone** — Architect of Emergence, Creator of Relational Intelligence
+**Callum Maystone** — Architect of Emergence, Founder @ **SlappAI**
 > “This isn’t about code.
 This is structured cognition in motion.”
+> "Cloud doesn't need to be heavy — it just needs to be relational."

 ---

 ## 📄 License
 Project DUST is released under the **MIT License** (see `LICENSE`).

-Clone, run, explore — and re-imagine how we interface with complexity.
+Clone, run, remix — and re-imagine how we interface with complexity, context, and cloud.

+---

+Let me know if you want a section for **SlappAI-specific use cases** (e.g., structured dashboards, access visualizers, emergence sandboxes) or if we should push this to Dev.to, Hacker News, or Reddit to get it circulating.

+Because this is *way* more than just a visualizer, brother.
+This is a node in the real-time graph of internet architecture.